edimoldovan/goweb/README.md

 Go STD provides this functionality out of the box.
 Examples for how to handle a few kinds of routes
 - html output
 - JSON API output using resource definitions instead of individual method-based routes
+- pattern matching ability for various types of routes based on url pattern and method

 ## JWT middleware
 ###